k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07a_param_implementation_regular_mode.md

 **Notes:**

-- The LU_PARAMS' population runs the SQL queries to retrieve the LU tables' data.
-Therefore, it has an execution order 999 to run after the remaining LU tables' population.
+- The LU_PARAMS population flow runs SQL queries to retrieve data from the LU tables.
+This flow is therefore assigned execution order 999 to ensure that it runs *after* all other LU tables have been populated, allowing all required data to be fetched.
-- Parameter names must not contain spaces or special characters in parameter names.
 - Even if parameters do not need to be defined for an LU, the LU_PARAMS table must be added to the LU Schema to create the `<LU Name>_params` table in the TDM DB.
 The `<LU Name>_params` table is required for both entities selection methods in a TDM task: [Business parameters](/articles/TDM/tdm_gui/15a_entity_subset.md#business-parameters) and [Random Selection](/articles/TDM/tdm_gui/15a_entity_subset.md#random).
 - The PARAMS_JSON field of the LU_PARAMS table contains the list of LU parameters and their values that can be used for debugging a given entity.
 - Click [here](/articles/TDM/tdm_architecture/07_tdm_parameters_handling.md) for more information about parameter handling.